fusion809/fusion809.github.io-old2/_posts/2016/10/FreeBSD/2016-10-22-how-to-install-mate-on-freebsd.md

 This is merely a short guide on how to install MATE on FreeBSD 11.0.
 I normally do not do these sort of guides, as I prefer to leave it up to the official documentation of the operating system to guide one through the process of installing desktop environments, but in this case I have decided to make an exception as the installation process of MATE on FreeBSD is not covered in the [official FreeBSD handbook](https://www.freebsd.org/doc/handbook/x11-wm.html).
 I have found one [unofficial guide](http://linoxide.com/linux-how-to/install-freebsd-10-2-mate-desktop/) to installing MATE on FreeBSD but it has some errors in it, so I would like to create a completely accurate guide.

-## Part 1: The Actual Installation
+## Step 1: The Actual Installation
 Run:

 {% include Code/coder.html line1="pkg install -y mate mate-desktop xorg xf86-video-fbdev slim" %}

 This is where the aforementioned guide got it wrong, as they omitted the `slim` package from this command.

-## Part 2: Editing your rc.conf file
+## Step 2: Editing your rc.conf file
 I would recommend running:

 {% include Code/coder.html line1="pkg install -y nano" %}